Zoha/laravel-meta/readme.md

 // return value or 'default value ' if not exists or value is null
 $post->getMeta('key' , 'default value')
 ```
-also you can get meta values using **meta property** :
+Also you can get meta values using **meta property** :
 ```PHP
 $post->meta->key // return meta value
 ```
 ### Delete Meta
-for delete meta use `deleteMeta`  method
+For delete meta use `deleteMeta`  method
 ```PHP
 $post->deleteMeta() // delete all meta of this model

 $post->deleteMeta('key') // delete a specific meta
 ```
-or you can use `unsetMeta` method  instead . both of methods are the same
+Or you can use `unsetMeta` method  instead . both of methods are the same
 ### Check Meta Exists Or Not
 You can use `hasMeta` method if you want to check there is a particular meta or not ( if meta exists but value equals to null false will be returned )
 ```PHP
 $post->hasMeta() // return true if this model has at least one meta
 $post->hasMeta('key') // return true or false
 ```
-The second argument specifies whether or not to accept null values . if you pass **true** for second argument , and meta exists even if value equals to null true will be returned
+The second argument specifies whether or not to accept null values .
+If you pass **true** for second argument , and meta exists even if value equals to null true will be returned
 ```PHP
 $post->setMeta('key' , null) // set key to null
 $post->hasMeta('key') // return false
 $post->hasMeta('key' , true) // return true
 ```
 ### Increase Meta
-you can simply increase meta value using `increaseMeta` method
+You can simply increase meta value using `increaseMeta` method
 ```PHP
 $post->setMeta('key' , 3);
 $post->increaseMeta('key'); // meta value will change to 4